Robins

 Welcome to the Robins!

 At Sharnbrook Primary each year group is named after a bird.
 The Pre-school is called the Penguins who then move to the Robins ( Reception class).
 The children continue to learn through free play and adult led activities.
-The environment is presented in an attractive, calm and inviting way.
-We have natural resources and plants to create a more homely feel.
-With low level tables and large carpet areas, allowing the children to play and learn at a level they want to explore in.
+The environment is presented in an attractive, and inviting way.
+We have natural resources and plants to create a calm and welcoming atmosphere.

 Play is still an important way for children to explore and learn.
 Through play children find out, repeat activities and skills, develop concentration and a love for learning.
 ‘Play is essential for children’s development, building their confidence as they learn to explore, to think about problems, and relate to others.
 Children learn by leading their own play, and by taking part in play which is guided by adults.’
 EYFS statutory Framework 2020.